-All safety drills will be continued with plans amended to allow for social distancing.
-Fire drill evacuation routes will be modified to allow for fewer children and staff exiting in a single area.
+\All safety drills will be continued with plans amended to allow for social distancing.
+Fire drill evacuation routes have been modified to allow for fewer children and staff exiting in a single area.
+We are now exiting two different ways in order to socially distance from each other.
 Upon arrival at the class's designated area, each class will distance themselves six feet apart from others.
 Lock down drills will be conducted to ensure that all staff and children are aware of their designated location should a true lockdown occur.
 All individuals will stay socially distant while instructions are provided as part of the drill.